tanjoewel/TMS/README.md

       - Success
       - Duplicate group name
 - New constraints
-  - Admin cannot remove themselves from the admin group and cannot disable themselves
-  - Admin cannot do the same to the hardcoded admin (the root user).
+  - All admins can disable any account including their own, except HC admin accounts.
+  - All admins can remove any account from admin group, including their own, except for HC admin account.
+  - The way to distinguish is to have one username reserved the hardcoded admin account.
+Then the admin checkbox for that should be disabled.
+  - Not sure about behaviour for hardcoded PL and hardcoded PM.
 - Sometimes backend will crash when JWT expires with the error message saying cannot set headers after they are sent to client.
 Possibly in middleware logic.
   - There was one where I forgot to return from an if block.
 - If super got time